 Do I need to hire a marriage proposal planner?

 Well, it depends.

 - Are you considering a more elaborate surprise proposal and find it challenging to put together all the pieces on how to propose to a girl;

 - Perhaps you want to hire a wedding proposal planner to help you come up with romantic ways to propose;

 - Or maybe you have your heart set on a destination proposal and don’t have the time to assemble an experienced local team of vendors;

 - Flash mob anyone?

-- Hey, I’ve worked with clients who hired a proposal planner just to gain access to an exclusive venue, celebrity performer, helicopter, vintage car, or a yacht …
+- Hey, I’ve worked with clients who hired a professional marriage proposal planner to gain access to an exclusive venue, a rooftop terrace, celebrity performer, helicopter, vintage car, or a yacht.

-I’m going to come right out and connect the dots for you … your partner’s experience will be shaped by two things:
+I’m going to come right out and connect the dots: two things will shape your partner’s experience:

 - how does reality meet (her) expectations;